A Detailed Guide To Concrete Bleeding: Causes, Effects, and Prevention

 Several factors influence the occurrence and severity of concrete bleeding.
 These causes are often interconnected, and understanding them helps maintain the integrity of the structure from concrete pouring to finishing:

-Cement Type: Certain types of cement bleed more than others due to their chemical and physical properties.
-Coarser cement particles may not bind water effectively, resulting in surface accumulation.
+• Cement Type: Certain types of cement bleed more due to their chemical and physical characteristics.
+Coarser cement particles have lower surface area and bind less water, allowing more free water to rise to the surface, which increases bleeding.

 How does Bleeding Affect the Strength and Durability of Concrete?